etoroxlabs/eToken/docs/design_overview.md

 Due to the immutability of Ethereum smart contracts, upgrading the functionality of a previously deployed contract is a well-known challenge.
-The strategy we use for upgrading previously deployed tokens are similar to, eg., TrueUSD and Tether USD and works by allowing the functions comprising the external interface of a token to which modes such that they proxy all calls to a new contract.
+The strategy we use for upgrading previously deployed tokens are similar to, e.g., TrueUSD and Tether USD and works by allowing the functions comprising the external interface of a token to which modes such that they proxy all calls to a new contract.
 In particular, the following is achieved.